 According to the Cancer Council, lymphoedema is “swelling of part of the body, usually a limb.
 It can occur as a side effect of cancer treatment when lymph nodes have been removed or damaged causing lymph fluid to build up in tissue under the skin”.
-Though there is no known cure for this ailment, it can be managed with the help of a specialised physiotherapist.
+Though there is no known cure for this ailment, it can be managed with the help of an experienced physiotherapist.
 If you suffer from lymphoedema, the team at Greenwood Physio has two dedicated lymphoedema therapists who are able to work with you to best control and manage your symptoms.

 Here we have put together some of the frequently asked questions regarding lymphoedema and how it can be managed;